Ben Lindsey (basketball): University of Arizona (UA)

 He was succeeded by Lute Olson, formerly the head coach at Iowa in the Big Ten Conference for nine seasons.
 Three years earlier, the 1980 Hawkeyes reached the Final Four of the NCAA tournament.

 International experience

-1975 - Assistant Coach for NAIA All Star team exhibition series with Mexican Olympic team in Mexico City.
+1975 – Assistant Coach for NAIA All Star team exhibition series with Mexican Olympic team in Mexico City.

-1978 - GCC was chosen to represent the NAIA to play four exhibition games in Argentina.
+1978 – GCC was chosen to represent the NAIA to play four exhibition games in Argentina.

-1981 - Assistant coach for Philippines men%27s national basketball team.
+1981 – Assistant coach for Philippines men's national basketball team.